 - It was the cheapest.

-- It was listed on Airbnb, which means it had been vetted by the Airbnb team to be an authentic culinary experience taking place in an intimate setting and hosted by a local expert.
+- It was listed on Airbnb.
+I have joined many Airbnb experiences and loved each one of them.
+Cooking classes on Airbnb have been vetted by the Airbnb team to be an authentic culinary experience taking place in an intimate setting and hosted by a local expert.

 - It came with free drinks and appetizers, and a tour of their wine cellar!